onlinedevschool/ruby-elementary-automation-kata/readme.md

 ruby shell.rb < input > results && diff output results
 ```

-This command will return nothing if successful (in the true unix fashion) or a 'diff' of the differences if the utility is not creating correct output.
+This command will return nothing if successful (in the true UNIX fashion) or a 'diff' of the differences if the utility is not creating correct output.